gauri-8/Vaultify/README.md

 Vaultify is your personal digital vault to track your developer journey — from projects and achievements to notes and learning milestones.
 Built with love as my **first full-stack web application**, this project is a practice-based initiative and may contain some bugs or scope for improvement.

-> 🌱 “Every dev needs a place to grow.
-Vaultify is mine.”

 ---